-- · Always puts children's welfare first;
+- Always puts children's welfare first;

-- · Is a good communicator;
+Is a good communicator;

+- Has a common-sense approace

 - Has a common-sense approach;

 - Is willing to learn and seek advice;

-- Is over the age of 18.
+Is over the age of 18.

-It is essential that a Welfare Officer is approachable, has a child-centred approach and the ability to maintain this perspective when carrying out their role.
+- It is essential that a Welfare Officer is

+- approachable, has a child-control approach and the ability to maintain this perspective when carrying out their role.

-THE RECRUITMENT PROCESS:
+THE RECRUITMENT PROCESS: Start points:

-Start points: